cube-drone/arkham_gameslab/wasteland/epoch.md

     - If they have decided to Explore an Existing Location, they must declare which location.
     - If they have decided to Stay Home, they must decide which Emplacement they will occupy.

 #### Radiation Roll ####
 - Roll all of the player's Radiation Dice.
     - On a pair, the player draws a Mutation from the Mutation Deck and adds it to his hand, then discards 1 Radiation Die.
-    - On a three-of-a-kind, the player dies.
+    - On a three-of-a-kind, the player's Survivor dies.

 ### NOON ###
 - One at a time, starting from the First Player: